eocode/COVIT-19-Mexico/README.md

 - [Preview](#preview)

 # Jupyter Notebook
-This repo contains a notebook with analisys of COVIT-19 propagation in Mexico an other countries
+This repo contains a notebook with analisys of COVIT-19 propagation in Mexico and other countries

 <div align="center">
   <img src="images/Screenshot_3.png">